tanvikad/balance-robot/docs/report.md

 The control loop starts with the Microcontroller (MCU).
 It requests $y$ and $z$ acceleration data from an Inertial Measurement Unit (IMU) through SPI communication.
-Using this data, the MCU calculates the magnitude and direction of the robot’s tilt and passes this information to a PID controls algorithm with the goal of minimizing the tilt magnitude.
-The controls outputs are processed and sent to a Field Programmable Gate Array (FPGA) through SPI.
-The FPGA translates the desired controls effort into PWM waves to appropriately spin the wheels of the robot.
+Using this data, the MCU calculates the magnitude and direction of the robot’s tilt and passes this information to a PID control algorithm with the goal of minimizing the tilt magnitude.
+The control outputs are processed and sent to a Field Programmable Gate Array (FPGA) through SPI.
+The FPGA translates the desired control effort into PWM waves to appropriately spin the wheels of the robot.
 And the loop repeats.